What is Zero Trust Architecture? 9 Steps to Implementation

 9. Expand Zero Trust Architecture

-With the first phase of migration complete, you now have baselines and logging that should give you confidence over workflows and monitoring.
-However, each phase of the rollout should follow a similar process where you implement, review, monitor, set baselines, and ensure documentation.
+With the first migration phase complete, you have baselines and logging that should give you confidence over workflows and monitoring.
+However, each rollout phase should follow a similar process: implementing, reviewing, monitoring, setting baselines, and ensuring documentation.

 SecurityScorecard: Continuous environment scanning and monitoring

-SecurityScorecard’s security ratings platform enables organizations to continuously scan their environment for new risks.
+SecurityScorecard’s platform enables organizations to detect, prioritize, and remediate vendor risk across their entire supplier ecosystem at scale.
 Our platform scans all IP addresses, giving you visibility into all access points, including IoT devices.
-Our security ratings use an A-F system that gives you at-a-glance visibility into risk, and our prioritized alerts incorporate remediation steps you can take to enhance your security posture.
+With continuous monitoring and prioritized alerts, you can quickly identify security gaps and take immediate remediation steps to enhance your security posture.